22-Jan-2017, 13:25 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and her characteristic approach to life.The rich array of individual abilities and potentials portrayed in Winnie Ruth's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to her alone.
 This mysterious "something" is already at work within Winnie Ruth, helping her to develop her personality along the lines which are healthiest and most natural to her. [..]
-But because words are in some ways an awkward medium for her highly developed emotional nature, Winnie Ruth may sometimes feel inadequate or "bottled up" when it comes to letting others know what she needs.
-There may be a tendency to give subtle cues, rather than express [...]
+Winnie Ruth has an innately compassionate heart and loves to be needed.
+She may therefore readily adopt a kind of "parenting" role from a very young age, looking after younger brothers or sisters and wanting to bring home every stray cat or dog which crosses her path.
+At [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Winnie Ruth's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
+This is not because Winnie Ruth does not care for others.
+On the contrary, special people mean an enormous amount to her and she is capable of great loyalty and long-lasting affection.
 But she is a very private person, and this will become more evident as she grows up.
-It is important that her privacy is respected, not invaded or dismissed, for her great fund of creative potential arises from her capacity to commune quietly with her inner world.
-As she [...] [..]
-She does not find teasing or bullying in the least bit amusing or tolerable, and she can fight back with an intensity that may astonish other, thicker-skinned children.
-Slights and mockery hit hard and go on hurting for a long time, and it is pointless to tell her that [...]
+It [...] [..]
+Winnie Ruth's perceptions are acute, and if she recoils from classmates because of such incidents, then they probably did mean harm however strong the denial.
+Even if she cannot articulate what she perceives, she instinctively knows when people are essentially kind and [...]
 Hidden traits [..]
 But the larger collective provokes deeply ambivalent feelings in her.
 Essentially discriminating and rather introverted, she will usually prefer to draw on her inner resources rather than exposing her vulnerable feelings to those she does not know well.
 Yet her desire [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future